June 16: Homeopathy, return of old symptoms & tinnitus

 Being catapulted back into acute illness terrifies and mystifies me.
 But had I done my research on homeopathy, I’d know this is a very good sign.

-At my next appointment Jane explains the homeopathic phenomenon of ‘return of old symptoms’ or the Herring Law of Cure.
+At my next appointment Jane explains the homeopathic phenomenon of ‘return of old symptoms’ or the Hering Law of Cure.
 If we haven’t fully cured an illness then an element (or memory) of that illness is stored in our bodies.
 The right remedy draws out these old illnesses in the reverse order that they occurred, and this enables the immune system to resolve them.
 It is not uncommon for symptoms from childhood illnesses to briefly reappear before the patient begins to feel better.

 My remedy has triggered a rapid (and painful) detoxification as my immune system finally works out how to fight the illness.
 In doing so the volume of the tinnitus reduces.
 I’ve taken the remedy on two Friday mornings, which is why my symptoms are so extreme on those evenings.